 - 1. Each student must know the fire evacuation route for each room in which they have a class. - 2.
-Each student will exit on an instructor's signal without regard for personal belongings, books, and other materials. - 3.
+Each student will exit on the all-clear announcement via the intercom without regard for personal belongings, books, and other materials. - 3.
 There will be no talking, distracting, or procrastinating during the drill or emergency. - 4.
 Students will exit through the prescribed route in a single file. - 5.
-When the all-clear signal is given students will return to their classes. - 6.
+When the all-clear signal is given, students will return to their classes. - 6.
 In the event a fire or a drill happens when students are passing classes, before classes, and during lunch breaks, or during any other uncommon time, students are expected to walk rapidly to the nearest exit or follow the directions given by a faculty member or supervising adult.